-If the benefit amount payable to you or your Beneficiary is \$5,000 or more, the claim will be paid by MetLife's establishment of a Total Control Account (TCA).
-The TCA is a settlement method used to pay claims in full.
-MetLife establishes an interest-bearing account that provides you or your Beneficiary with immediate access to the entire amount of the insurance proceeds.
-MetLife pays interest on the balance in the TCA from the date the TCA is established and the account provides for a guaranteed minimum rate.
-You or your Beneficiary can access the TCA balance at any time without charge or penalty by Writing drafts from the TCA in amounts of \$250 or more.
-In addition, you or your Beneficiary may withdraw the entire amount of the benefit payment immediately from the TCA if desired.
+If the benefit amount payable to you or your Beneficiary is \$5,000 or more, MetLife will pay the claim by establishing a TCA, which is a settlement method used to pay claims in full.
+The TCA is an interest-bearing account that provides you or your Beneficiary with immediate access to the entire amount of the insurance proceeds.
+MetLife pays interest on the balance in the TCA at a guaranteed minimum rate starting on the date the TCA is established.
+The TCA is not a checking, savings, or money market account.
+Rather, you or your Beneficiary access the TCA balance at any time without charge or penalty by Writing drafts of \$250 or more (including withdrawing the entire amount of the benefit payment immediately) if desired.
 Please note that the TCA is not a bank account and is not a checking, savings or money market account."